- MANUFACTURER: SPORTSSTUFF/KWIK TEK

 Coming from the same stable as the Super Mable, and many other great inflatables, Sportsstuff, is a brand name to trust, and Kwik Tek, the manufacturer, makes a lot of these towables.

 As pointed out, this particular model does not come cheap, but look at what it can do.
-For a start, let’s have a little peak at the actual design of the thing.
+For a start, let’s have a little peek at the actual design of the thing.

 Customers have attested that the extra special seating, with a wide range of personal space, is a refreshing change from the – literal – ‘head banging’ that happens on many of the smaller rides.